-What Is a Cash Book – A cash book is a financial journal used to record all cash transactions, both receipts and payments, made by a business.
+What Is a Cash Book – It is a financial journal used to record all cash transactions, both receipts and payments, made by a business.
 It acts as a subsidiary book as well as a ledger for cash entries, providing a detailed record of daily cash flow.
 Unlike a traditional journal that requires separate posting to a ledger, a cash book eliminates this step by serving as both.

-In this blog, we’ll explore the features, types, and benefits of a cash book, along with practical examples of its use in financial management.
+In this blog, we’ll explore the features, types, and benefits of a book, along with practical examples of its use in financial management.

 Features of a Cash Book